Support in Wisconsin (2026)

 - Substantial change in circumstances since the most recent order; must demonstrate the change warrants revision

-Wisconsin is one of the few states that uses a percentage of income model for child support, governed by Wis.
+Wisconsin is one of the few states that uses a percentage of income model for child support, making it fundamentally different from the income shares model used by most states.
+Under Wis.
 Stat.
-Section 767.511 and the administrative guidelines in DCF 150 (Department of Children and Families rules).
-Unlike the income shares model used in most states, Wisconsin’s approach calculates the support obligation primarily as a flat percentage of the paying parent’s gross income.
+Section 767.511 and the administrative guidelines in DCF 150 (Department of Children and Families rules), the support obligation is calculated primarily as a flat percentage of the paying parent’s gross income — the receiving parent’s income is not part of the basic calculation.

 The standard percentages are: